 Preventing Receding Gums

-At Lovett Dental of Jersey Village, our trained periodontists know all about creating strong, healthy gums.
+At Lovett Dental of Jersey Village, our trained periodontists know all about creating strong and healthy gums.
 We can help treat receding gums, or we can discuss preventative dental services with you.
 Besides helping patients with gum issues, we can also assist with routine dental cleanings, root canals, tooth veneers, and more.
-Contact us at 832.501.2565 to find out more about our services and treatments and to schedule an appointment today.
+Contact us at 281-890-5002 to find out more about our services or treatments and schedule an appointment today.